Find a therapist that can help with Self-harm

 In 2019, two therapists set out to tackle a complicated problem.

 The psychiatrist Carl Jung once wrote that, “Nobody, as long as he moves about among the chaotic currents of life, is without trouble”.
 One does not have to be a therapist, though, to realize that life is complicated.
 But finding the right therapist, who you can build a strong relationship with, shouldn’t have to be.
-This is the founding principle of It’s Complicated.Since our start, we've helped over 23,000 clients and counting, offering thousands of free crisis support hours, and built thriving therapy communities in Berlin, Amsterdam, London, Munich, and Athens.
+This is the founding principle of It’s Complicated.Since our start, we've helped over 30,000 clients and counting, offering thousands of free crisis support hours, and built thriving therapy communities in Berlin, Amsterdam, London, Munich, and Athens.

-Learn more about therapists specialising in Self-harm
+Learn more about therapists who can help with Self-harm

 How to choose a therapist specialising in Self-harm